Ding Guangen: Biography

 Ding was born in September 1929 in Wuxi, Jiangsu province.
 He attended high school in Shanghai.
 He graduated from Shanghai Jiao Tong University with a degree in engineering.
 He joined the Communist Party in July 1956.

 Ding was elevated to the Politburo of the Chinese Communist Party (CCP) in 1987, and was expected to take on more prominent posts.
 However, he was forced to resign due to a series of dire railway accidents in 1988.
 He was demoted to the vice director of the National Planning Commission.
 Later, Ding became the director of Taiwan Affairs Office of the State Council.
 He thus became the first politburo member, i.e., Party and nation's leader, who served as a vice Minister in the government after Cultural Revolution.
 Ding re-emerged in 1989 and took charge of the United Front Work Department of CCP.
 Since 1992, Ding had served as the head of Central Propaganda Department of CCP, responsible for ideological affairs for 10 years.
 He retired in 2002 due to his age.

 Ding was a member of 12th, 13th, 14th and 15th Central Committees of the Chinese Communist Party, an alternate member of 13th Politburo, and a full member of 14th and 15th Politburo.
 Since the 4th plenary session of 13th Central Committee, he was a secretary of Central Secretariat of CCP.

-Ding died July 22, 2012, in Beijing at the age of 83, he was eulogized by the party as a "long-tested fighter of the Communist cause".
+Ding died on July 22, 2012, in Beijing at the age of 83.
+He was eulogized by the party as a "long-tested fighter of the Communist cause".